Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Follow the rules: Stay within carrier content and frequency guidelines, avoid spammy language or multiple links, and always honor opt-outs quickly.

 • Respect customer preferences: Segment your lists, personalize your messages, and be mindful of how often you text.
-According to the Validity research cited earlier, nearly half of consumers who opt out do so because of excessive frequency.
+Research consistently shows that excessive message frequency is one of the most common reasons consumers opt out of SMS programs.

 • Test and refine: Use A/B testing to experiment with timing, wording and calls to action, then track metrics like open rates, clicks and conversions to optimize future campaigns.